We Seek After

 8. Climbed a mountain (Timpanooke to the top of Timpanogus, a great hike and a new annual tradition)

-9. Held a praying mantis (I ad
+9. Held a praying mantis (I admire them from a distance though)

 10. Sang a solo